kamailio/kamailio-docs/kamailio-kemi-framework/docs/core.md

 The exports to KEMI framework from the core of Kamailio:

-  * several functions directly to `KSR` module (like `KSR.function(params)`), which are mostly the main function from the core and for writing log messages (some being part of xlog module for native kamailio.cfg language)
+  * several functions directly to `KSR` module (like `KSR.function(params)`), which are mostly the main functions from the core and for writing log messages (some being part of xlog module for native kamailio.cfg language)
-  * the `KSR.hdr` submodule, which are the most used functions for managing SIP message headers
+  * the `KSR.hdr` submodule, which are the most used functions for managing SIP message headers (some of the functions in this submodules correspond to the ones in `textops` or `textopsx` modules for `kamailio.cfg`).

 Example of using KEMI functions exported to Lua interpreter: